Everything Happens for a Reason / Todo pasa por algo

 August 15th 2025

-"Todo pasa por algo".
-En este dicho confunden la causa con el propósito.
+"Todo pasa por algo!"
+Asi dicen.
+Pero en este dicho confunden la causa con el propósito.
 Todo pasa por algo, si.
-Pero ese "algo" no es la magia.
+Pero ese "algo" no es nada de la magia.
 Ese "algo" bien puede ser simplemente porque tú la cagaste.
-Pero la causa no importa, porque la causa ya pasó.
-Lo que importa ya es el propósito.
+Pero eso no importa.
+La causa no importa.
+Porque la causa ya pasó!
+Lo que importa ya es el propósito, no la causa.
 Todo pasa para algo.
 Y ese algo es lo que cuenta.

 "Everything Happens for a reason."
-In this popular saying people confuse cause and purpose.
+In this popular saying people confuse cause with purpose.
 Everything happens for a reason, yes.
-But this reason is not magical .
-This "reason" is because you fucked something up.
+But this reason is not necesarily special or magical .
+This "reason" might just be because you fucked something up.
 (Or luck happened, but often it's because you fucked up.)
 But the reason is not important, because it's in the past.
 What's important is the purpose.
 Everything happens for a purpose.
 And that's what counts.

 Jan 1.
 2025

 Buddhism is not a faith tradition.
 It's a non-theistic maintenance manual for the human condition.
 I discovered Buddhism for myself through a book called Refuge Recovery, a Buddhist Path to Recovering from Addiction.
 And so I am a Buddhist because I follow a Buddhist path.
 What does it mean to follow a Buddhist path? #6 in the Buddhist Eightfold Path is "Right Effort."
-This is the most important for me, .
+This is the most important for me,.
 What Right Effort means to me is that nobody is going to solve our problems for us, including the problems of inner mood and inner worries.
-Activities like exercise, yoga, meditation, organizing and maintaining our spaces, grooming, paying our bills, etc. all require effort, and performing that effort, combined with a life consistent with the other seven spokes of the wheel, will lead to a release from suffering.
+But activities like exercise, yoga, meditation, organizing and maintaining our spaces, grooming, paying our bills, etc. all require effort, and performing that effort, combined with a life consistent with the other seven spokes of the wheel, will lead to a release from suffering.
 There is no escape from the grind.
-We must accept that as long as we are alive we must be constantly swimming upstream, fighting entropy and decay, and that it's not automatic, but takes effort.
+You can pray and believe all you want. but we must accept that as long as we are alive we must be constantly swimming upstream, fighting entropy and decay, and that it's not automatic, but takes effort.
 Because we have been given free will, we have to choose to make the effort to live well.
+And by making the effort, we improve our well-being.

 I am a Catholic because I was born into a Catholic family.
 My grandmother was born and baptized in Wadowice, Poland, the same birthplace of Pope John Paul II.
 My parents graduated from St. Mary's College and the University of Notre Dame, and were married on campus in the Basilica of the Sacred Heart.
 I went to a Catholic grade school and then a Jesuit high school.
 I loved it and I felt at home.
 The saints were my heroes.
 The Kennedys were my heroes.
 The crusaders were my heroes.
-The conquistadors were my heroes.
+Even the conquistadors were my heroes.
 I still appreciate it and I can even feel a little defensive whenever the Faith and Church are criticized.
 The uplifting art, architecture, and music, and sense of community were just as important to me as the religious teachings.
+In spite of the scandals, the abuse, the confusion, I believe that Catholic Christianity has been a force for good in the world.

 But even as a child I mumbled through the Nicene Creed and eventually just kept silent because I was never sure I believed in it.
 And eventually I found that my confusion and lack of conviction in believing that Jesus Christ is the same as God, combined with Christianity's limited cosmovision in a world full of more diverse experiences and traditions, drove me out of the Church.